giellalt/lang-zxx/zxx.md

-Nouns
-Nouns in the No linguistic content language are things.

-Numerals
-Numerals in the No linguistic content language are numbers.

-Verbs
-Verbs in the No linguistic content language are actions.

-Prefixes
+Verb inflection
-Prefixes in the No linguistic content language are bound to beginning of other words.
+The No linguistic content language verbs inflect in persons.

-Adjectives
+Proper noun inflection
+The No linguistic content language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

+Adjective inflection
-Adjectives in the No linguistic content language describe things and stuff.
+The No linguistic content language adjectives compare.

-Pronouns
+Noun inflection
-Pronouns in the No linguistic content language are references to things.
+The No linguistic content language nouns inflect in cases.

+# Symbol affixes

 =================================== !